immutables/immutables.github.io/generated.md

 /**
  * Immutable implementation of {@link ValueObject}.
  * <p>
- * Use builder to create immutable instances:
+ * Use the builder to create immutable instances:
  * {@code ImmutableValueObject.builder()}.
  */
 @SuppressWarnings("all")